 Medicinal maggots are used in maggot therapy: the treatment of wounds with living fly larvae to remove dead tissue, to control infection, and to promote wound healing.
 This project has real-life impact, and participating citizen scientists will help contribute to saving limbs and lives in conflict and war.

-To find out about future projects, email email@example.com
+To find out about medicinal maggot production, email email@example.com

 More effective ways to tackle the beach litter crisis: a surf live saving club leads the way